CrypticPoet/off-grid-energy-design/Final_Report.md

 <img src="https://cdn.shopify.com/s/files/1/0270/1757/6533/products/1_4_1280x.jpg" alt="battery" width="400" height="500"/>

 Luminous Solar Hybrid Inverter 3kVA/36 is an off grid hybrid solar inverter which allows smart management of Solar Power, Grid Supply and Battery to deliver uninterrupted power for all electrical appliances.
-It comes built in with an mppt technology based Solar Charge Controller that converts solar energy into electricity and stores power.
+It comes built in with an MPPT technology based Solar Charge Controller that converts solar energy into electricity and stores power.
 -   3 kva system with 3500 watt solar panel support
 -   super efficient as low conversion loss from battery
 -   LCD Battery Monitoring system with display parameters such as Input Power, Output power load, battery health, battery percentage, Overload, MCB Trip and Over Temperature Protection